FlexMeasures/flexmeasures/documentation/dev/data.rst

 Add Postgres Extensions to your database(s)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To find the nearest sensors, FlexMeasures needs some extra POstgres support.
+To find the nearest sensors, FlexMeasures needs some extra Postgres support.
 Add the following extensions while logged in as the postgres superuser:

 .. code-block:: bash